TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_test_automation.md

 are re-executed to prove the operation successness.

 Regression Testing.
 After major changes or upon new versions, changing functionality or capabilities etc.<br>
-To ensure the software has preserved integrity, usability, functionality and capability as before.
+To ensure the software has preserved quality, integrity, usability, functionality and capability as before.

 #### What is risk-based testing, what is the point of it?
 RBT aim to prioritize the tests. <br>